 - Swollen lymph nodes throughout the body

 Untreated secondary symptoms will disappear within a few weeks, but there may be repeated episodes during the next few years.

-Latency (Resting) Stage May Last for Years
+Latency (Resting) Stage

 The infection is still present but there are no symptoms.
 It may or may not progress to the third stage.
 Blood tests for syphilis will be positive during this stage.